danielyxie/bitburner/test/README.md

 # Unit Tests
 This directory contains unit tests for Bitburner.

-Unit tests use Mocha/Chai and are run through the browser.
-The Mocha/Chai packages are sourced directly in HTML.
+Unit tests use Mocha/Chai and are run using mochapack (mocha-webpack fork).
+Run the test command with `npm run test`